sspbft/thor/README.md

 # thor
-Service that manages an application service running on the same node.
+Service that manages a PracticalBFT application running locally on the same node.

 ## Set up
 First, make sure that you have [Python 3.5](https://www.python.org/downloads/), [pip3.5](https://pip.pypa.io/en/stable/installing/) and [virtualenv](https://pypi.org/project/virtualenv/) installed.
 Then, follow the commands below.